2018 Máire Anne Geoghegan-Quinn

 The Whitaker award is the highest honour the Irish Academy of Management can bestow.
 It is not simply a lifetime achievement award but is for someone who has made unique, substantial and ongoing contributions to management in Ireland and is named after its first recipient T.K.
 Whitaker

-From what I’ve researched about Kieran Mulvey I think this is one of the key aspects of the man; he is diplomatic, realistic and knows well how to deal with people of different political, trade union and business backgrounds.
+From what I’ve researched about Kieran Mulvey I think these are key aspects of the man; he is diplomatic, realistic and knows well how to deal with people of different political, trade union and business backgrounds.
 He was one of the key architects behind the Croke Park Agreement which many say has provided a foundation for the state to correct the imbalance in its public finances.

 Kieran Mulvey has been able to do this because he has a basic understanding of people, gained as this was from his background, education and work in the trade union movement.
 I’d like to talk about these briefly to give you an idea of the man.